jain-here/OOPS-A--Pratical/README.md

 *   **Question10.java**: Checks if a number is divisible by 3 and 5.
 *   **Question11.java**: Calculates the area and circumference of a circle.
 *   **Question12.java**: Demonstrates the use of the `final` keyword.
+*   **Question13.java**: Finds the greatest of three numbers.

+### Inheritance

+This directory contains programs related to the concept of inheritance.

+*   **Inheritance_Concept_based_programs.java**: Demonstrates single and multilevel inheritance with examples like a zoo, vehicles, and a smart home.